PacktPublishing/Deep-Reinforcement-with-PyTorch-and-TensorFlow/README.md

-# Code Examples from book Deep Reinforcement with PyTorch and TensorFlow
+# Code Examples from Deep Reinforcement with PyTorch and TensorFlow
  ### Code Examples
  * Policy and Value Iteration
  * Q_learning (Tabular and function approximator)